becmesidor/my-final-portfolio/README.md

-# my-final-portfolio
+# My Portofolio

-This repo contains all the HTML and CSS codes of the final version of my portfolio
+This REPO will contains all the codes that will be used for my portofolio.

+CSS file:

+Homepage file: